 Like the Roku Streaming Stick and Fire TV Stick, Google's Chromecast device is dongle-like in appearance and plugs directly into a HDMI port on your TV.

 It's not quite a movie and TV show streaming solution like many of the others listed here.
 Instead, it works with compatible apps you have on your smartphone or tablet and plays their video or music content on a larger screen.
 Unlike Apple TV though, that's not done by mirroring a device, using the processing power of the phone or tablet, instead the Chromecast pulls the content from the internet itself.
 It effectively turns your mobile device into a remote control.

 There are more apps becoming compatible with Chromecast all the time, especially in the UK where it'd been around for less time.

 It is capable of playing Netflix content, YouTube and any Google Play movies, TV shows or music you might have bought.
-Android, iPhone and iPad apps that have also added support over the last six months or so include BBC iPlayer, BT Sport, NOW TV, Blinkbox, Wuaki.tv, Deezer and there are plenty of others too.
+Android, iPhone and iPad apps that have also added support include BBC iPlayer, BT Sport, NOW TV, Blinkbox, Wuaki.tv, Deezer and there are plenty of others too.

 Plex support also means you can stream your own content through a computer too.

 Google Chromecast is cheap and ridiculously simple to use.
 You just tell the specific app to send the pictures to the device and the rest is done for you.

 As the stream is taken by the Chromecast over the internet, not from your phone or tablet, you can carry on using your mobile device as normal.

 Chromecast may be a Google product, but it also works with iPhone, iPod touch and iPad as well as Android and computers running Chrome.
 You can even cast a tab through the Google browser to your big screen, so can watch online video from websites too.
 That makes up for the shortfall of supported apps, certainly in the UK, but developers are being encouraged to add compatibility all the time, so watch this space.